 All aboardthe party temple!◊ Explanation The linked thread started on the Bioware forums using screencaps of the Youtube caption feature hilariously mistranslating spoken words from Mass Effect videos.
 A picture of a Reaper from Mass Effect 3 with the the caption 'Party Temple' stood out, and very soon an image of Sovereign with the aforementioned line was posted.

 I like this human!
-He understands!
+S/He understands!
 Explanation The Urdnot Shaman's reaction to seeing Shepard headbutt Gatatog Uvenk.

 They're fools.
 You should eat them.
-Explanation Wrex's suggestion to dealing with unsavory people in the first game.
+Explanation Wrex's suggestion in regards to dealing with unsavory people in the first game.

 BRB, Virmire.
 Explanation Virmire is where you have to sacrifice either Kaiden or Ashley.
 In Mass Effect 3 her Fanservice Pack includes a boob job or six, leading many a fan who saved Kaiden to replay the series and save Ashley.